With continued challenges, private foundations should proactively focus on their year-end tax strategies to prepare for 2023.

-Donating property encumbered with debt may require a donor to pay a self-dealing tax, and a foundation is forbidden from entering into a sale or exchange with a disqualified person—even if the sale price is less than the full-market value.
+Donating property encumbered with debt may require a donor to pay a self-dealing tax, and a foundation is forbidden from entering into a sale or exchange with a disqualified person—even if the sale price is less than the fair-market value.

 A private foundation may face a liquidity dilemma if it holds a large amount of privately held stock or other non-income producing assets.
 If the organization holds these assets for investment, they’re included in the minimum required distribution calculation and may not produce sufficient income to satisfy the foundation’s annual payout requirements.

 This issue should be considered prior to accepting gifts, and illiquid holdings should be reviewed annually for liquidity concerns.

 A private foundation could consider granting an appreciated asset, such as a publicly traded security, to a public charity instead of selling the asset and granting cash.

 By doing this, the foundation avoids the excise tax on the security’s inherent capital gain, while still making a grant equal to the asset’s fair-market value.
 This can be especially valuable because the donor’s basis in the appreciated asset is carried over to the foundation and could result in a substantially large gain.

 Gift Acceptance Policy